Social Work (SWRK)

 SWRK 3300 - Social Work Practice with Individuals

 This is the first of four courses in the practice sequence, in which students are introduced to the competencies relevant to generalist social work practice and oral and written communication skills.
-Using the individual as the client system, this course provides a foundation in skills, theories and methods of generalist practice that can be built upon in the other practice courses and will also emphasize interviewing, engagement, assessment, intervention, evaluation and termination.
+Using the individual as the client system, this course provides a foundation in skills, theories and methods of generalist practice that can be built upon in the other practice courses.
+This course will also emphasize interviewing, engagement, assessment, intervention, evaluation, and termination.

 Restrictions: